SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step3a-SetupCloudConnector/README.md

     ![plot](./images/scc_download.png)

-    You need an administrator access to install the Cloud Connector.
+    You need administrator access to install the Cloud Connector.

 2. Run the installation package and follow the on-screen installation guide.
 If the installation is successful, the  Cloud Connector will be started automatically.

 ### 2. Configure the Cloud Connector

-1. To configure the Cloud Connector, open https://hostname:port, replace **hostname** with the hostname of the machine on which the Cloud Connector is installed, and the **port** with the port number mentioned during the installation.
+1. To configure the Cloud Connector, open https://hostname:port, replace the **hostname** with the hostname of the machine on which the Cloud Connector is installed, and the **port** with the port number mentioned during the installation.
 The default port number is 8443.

     ![plot](./images/scc_logon.png)

-    Enter below credentials (case sensitive) and choose Login.
+    Enter the below credentials (case sensitive) and choose Login.

     Username: **Administrator**
     Password: **manage**

     **Note**: The first time you log in, you must change the password and choose Master as the installation type.
 Click **Save**.

 2. Log in to SAP BTP cockpit, navigate to your subaccount and choose **Overview**.
-In the **General** tab, copy the value of **Subaccount ID**.
+In the **General** tab, copy the value of the **Subaccount ID**.

     ![plot](./images/btpsubacc.png)

-3. Log in to Cloud Connector Administration cockpit and choose **Add Subaccount**.
+3. Log in to the Cloud Connector Administration cockpit and choose **Add Subaccount**.

     ![plot](./images/addsubaccount.png)